KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // TODO: adding compliances tests
+// TODO: think is some hidden header could be exposed as public in the public
+// RequestRtspHeaderValueCollection and for ResponseRtspHeaderValueCollection

 SOLID as:
   String as comment, forget single responsabilty, add feature on your washing machine for creating your coffee